10 to the 23 AI logo

 Executive leadership across government, academia, nonprofit, and industry

-Consequential AI creates a leadership problem that evaluation frameworks cannot solve
+Deploying AI at scale creates a leadership problem that evaluation frameworks cannot solve

 As capable systems scale, they produce emergent capabilities that were not designed, emergent risks that were not anticipated, and interaction effects with human systems that no evaluation framework fully captures.
-The gap between what the model was tested on and what it actually does — in messy organizational contexts, across human-AI teams, under real-world deployment pressure — is where the most consequential safety failures live.
+The gap between what the model was tested on and what it actually does, in messy organizational contexts, across human-AI teams, under real-world deployment pressure, is where the most serious safety failures live.

 This is why safety at scale is not just a research problem.
 It is a leadership problem.